← Playbook hub

 Objective

 Give the operating model a heartbeat so it runs after we leave.
-Stand up the Content Services council — the standing body that holds the model, taxonomy and stack decisions — set its cadences, and wire it to the day-to-day so the function is governed, not just designed.
+Stand up the Content Services council (the standing body that holds the model, taxonomy and stack decisions), set its cadences, and wire it to the day-to-day so the function is genuinely governed, not just designed once and forgotten.
 (This is the organisational governance; the AI risk & control stack lives in Part 4.)

 Activities